 Our research group is interested in the following disciplines:

-- Data science technology including big data, visualization, machine learning, and data mining.
+- Data science technology includes big data, visualization, machine learning, and data mining.

 - GPS tracking and remote sensing.